Skip to main content

-Morris County School of Technology is a high school in Denville, NJ with 820 students enrolled and a 75% proficiency rate.
-Part of Morris County Vocational School District.
-NCES data from the U.S. Department of Education.
+Morris County School of Technology is a high school in Denville, NJ with 820 students enrolled in grades 9-12.
+It is part of the Morris County Vocational School District.
+That headcount is above the 212-student average for schools in the district.

 About This School